tativelasco/mywebsite/content/_index.md

 #
 ### Work in progress

-* College Integration and Students’ Social Interactions: Evidence from Turnstiles Data
+* Diversity and Student Social Interactions: Evidence from an Elite College and Turnstiles Data

 * The Returns to College for Low-income students: Evidence from a Student Loan Program in Colombia (co-authored with F. Sanchez)